Rains in parts of Delhi, max temperature settles at 33.6 deg C | Science-Environment

 The minimum temperature on Monday had settled at 27.4 degrees Celsius, while the maximum was recorded at 36.2 degrees Celsius.

-On Tuesday, the maximum temperature was 33.6 degrees Celsius, the IMD said.
+On Tuesday, the maximum temperature stood at 33.6 degrees Celsius, the IMD said.

 Some parts of the city had received light to moderate rains on Monday.
 The weatherman had forecast northerly winds earlier in the day.